-A project of the NGO Alternatives, the Badil Resource Center for Palestinian Residency & Refugee Rights was established in Bethlehem in 1998 to "provide a resource pool of alternative, critical and progressive information and analysis on the question of Palestinian refugees and displaced persons."
-Badil (pronounced "badeel") is an Arabic word that means "alternative."
+Registered as a non-profit organization with the Palestinian Authority, the Bethlehem-based BADIL Resource Center for Palestinian Residency & Refugee Rights was established in 1998 to “provide a resource pool of alternative, critical and progressive information and analysis on the question of Palestinian refugees and displaced persons.”
+“BADIL” – pronounced bad-eel’ – is an Arabic word that means “alternative.”

 Aligned ideologically with Al-Awda (a.k.a. the Palestine Right of Return Coalition), BADIL refuses to recognize Israel as a legitimate state and actively promotes the “right of return” for millions of Palestinian refugees whose influx into Israel would render Jews a permanent minority therein.
 “The majority of Palestinians became refugees during armed conflict and war in Palestine,” says BADIL.
 “Sources of flight [also] include indiscriminate [Israeli] attacks on civilians, massacres, looting, destruction of property (including entire villages), and forced expulsion.”

 Employing the term Nakba – Arabic for “Catastrophe” – when referring to the creation of Israel as a sovereign nation in 1948, BADIL views the Jewish state as an oppressive entity that has subjected its Arab inhabitants and neighbors to all manner of abuse and suffering in the decades since its founding.
 As documented by NGO Monitor, BADIL routinely accuses Israel of “apartheid,” “ethnic cleansing,” “genocide,” “war crimes,” “colonization,” and “racism.”